Moor frog: Mating

 Multimale amplexus, in which multiple males mate with a single female, is the predominant method of mating that the moor frog performs.
 The sperm of male moor frogs compete in the female reproductive tract for fertilization of the female's egg.

 Female frogs do not appear to prefer males of a particular size.
 Instead, they tend to prefer to mate with males that have successfully helped produce offspring with them in the past.

 Long thumb length is correlated with poor sperm quality, and short thumb length is correlated with higher sperm quality.
 Males with higher quality sperm breed progeny with greater chances of survival.
 Despite this correlation, female individuals do not appear to prefer thumb length or be able to detect variation in thumb length.

 Blue coloration

 Male moor frogs turn a conspicuous blue during the mating season, but only for a few days during peak reproductive activity.
 Females remain brown during this time.
-While the blue is conspicuous to human vision, the greatest color change in male moor frogs occurs in the ultraviolet region from 350-450 nm, invisible to human vision.
+While the blue is conspicuous to human vision, the greatest color change in male moor frogs occurs in the ultraviolet region from 350 to 450 nm, invisible to human vision.
 Males who have mated appear bluer and have been recorded as having higher body temperatures.

 Blue reflectance may be a form of intersexual communication.
 It is hypothesized that males with brighter blue coloration may signal greater sexual and genetic fitness; however, studies have only revealed tadpoles fathered by bright blue individuals had greater chances of survival when pitted against large beetle larvae than when fathered by dull individuals.